osoco/coupons-poc-reactjs/README.md

 * file-loader: exports static files
 * url-loader: can in-line small files as data urls
 * babel-plugin-syntax-object-rest-spread, babel-plugin-transform-object-rest-spread: allow using the spread operator for js objects: (...object)
+* react-addons-test-utils, isparta-instrumenter-loader, karma, karma-coverage, karma-mocha, karma-phantomjs-launcher, karma-sourcemap-loader, karma-spec-reporter, karma-webpack, mocha, phantomjs-prebuilt, phantomjs-polyfill, chai-immutable, chai-as-promised, dirty-chai, sinon, sinon-chai: Unit test dependencies.
+Karma is the test runner, Mocha is the framework, Chai is the assertion library, PhantomJS is a headless webkit, Sinon is a mocking library, and the rest are supporting libraries for those tools.

 TODO: check HtmlwebpackPlugin, CommonsChunkPlugin